open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/using-secrets/from-hashicorp-vault.md

       key: "kv/data/license:data/key"
 ```

-This will configure Enterprise OPA to extract its license key from the Vault key-value store located at `kv/data/license:data/key`
+This will configure EOPA to extract its license key from the Vault key-value store located at `kv/data/license:data/key`

 #### Advanced